 Most gemologists agree upon the following diamond cut grading: Poor & Fair, Good, Very Good, Premium and ideal Cut.

-A diamond rated as fair reflects only a small amount of the light that enters it.
-Usually, these diamonds are cut to maximise the carat weight over other considerations.
+- Fair: A diamond rated as fair reflects only a small amount of the light that enters it.
+Usually these diamonds are cut to maximize the carat over other considerations.

-These are diamonds that reflect a fair amount of the light.
-Their proportions are far from being ideal, because just like poor-cut diamonds they are created to keep their largest possible size rather than to mesmerise you with their optical characteristics.
-Diamonds from this range are the perfect option for customers who want to stay within a budget without compromising on quality or beauty.
+- Good: These diamonds reflect a fair amount of the light.
+Their proportions are far from being ideal, because just as fair graded diamonds, they are created to keep the largest possible size rather than to mesmerize you with their aesthetics.
+Diamonds from this range are perfect for those who wish to stay within a budget without compromising on quality or beauty.

-These diamonds create a good deal of brilliance, reflecting most of the light that enters them.
-These diamonds are the cutter's middle ground, when he tries to stick to the necessary proportions whilst slightly sacrificing them to create a larger diamond.
-This means that lots of the parameters of diamonds from this range overlap with certain parameters of diamonds from the Premium and Ideal ranges.
-Commonly, these diamonds are priced a bit lower than Premium cuts.
+- Very Good: These diamonds create a good deal of brilliance, reflecting most of the light that enters them.
+These diamonds are the cutter’s middle ground, when he tries to stick the necessary proportions whilst slightly sacrificing them to create a larger diamond.
+This means that a lot of the parameters of diamonds from this range overlap with certain parameters of diamonds from the Premium and Ideal ranges.
+These diamonds are usually priced slightly lower than Premium cuts.

-These are the top quality diamonds.
-Producing maximum brilliance and fire (light dispersion), ideal-cut diamonds cannot help mesmerising the onlookers.
+- Excellent (Ideal Cut): These are the top quality diamonds.
+Producing maximum brilliance and “fire” (light dispersion), ideal-cut diamonds cannot help mesmerize onlookers.
 This category includes only round diamonds.

-Keep in mind, however, that cut is only one of the factors you should consider when buying a diamond, and it's highly unlikely for the casual observer to discern the difference in the proportions between an ideal cut and a poor cut.
+Keep in mind however, the cut is only one of the factors you should consider when buying a diamond, and it’s highly unlikely for the casual observer to discern the difference in the proportions between an ideal and a poor cut.